 To demonstrate the effectiveness and adaptability of the eligibility traces, the following demonstration is performed.
 Here, it is noticed that the proposed eligibility traces with $(\lambda_\mathrm{max}^1, \lambda_\mathrm{max}^2, \kappa) = (0.5, 0.9, 1.0)$ outperformed the conventional ones in the above simulations, only the proposed method represents the eligibility traces.
-At the first stage, the robot tries to insert the peg with flower shape into the hole on the left side, and the method with/without the eligibility traces are compared to show the sample efficiency of the eligibility traces even in real robot experiment.
-After the first stage, the peg is exchanged with the one with pentagon shape for the hole on the right side, and the robot continues to learn the peg-in-hole task with the different target as the second stage.
-Since the robot can only perceive this change from the reward signals, the past raw experiences at the first stage would prevent the robot from adapting to the new target.
-Even in that case, the eligibility traces would adapt the robot to the change of the target efficiently due to no reuse of the past raw experiences.
+In the first stage, the robot attempts to insert a peg with a flower shape into the hole on the left side, and the methods with and without eligibility traces are compared to demonstrate the sample efficiency of the eligibility traces even in a real robot experiment.
+Following the first stage, the peg is replaced with one with a pentagon shape for the hole on the right side, and the robot moves on to the second stage of learning the peg-in-hole task with a different target.
+Because the robot can only detect this change through reward signals, the robot's previous raw experiences at the first stage would prevent it from adapting to the new target.
+Even in that case, the eligibility traces would efficiently adapt the robot to the target change due to no reuse of previous raw experiences.
 The above configurations are summarized in Table~\ref{tab:exp_environment}.
 To accomplish this task, the proposed method with the same parameters as Table~\ref{tab:sim_parameter} except for the learning rate is employed.
 Since the real robot experiment would contain large uncertainty due to observation and control noises, the learning rate $\alpha$ is reduced to $5\times10^{-5}$ for stable learning.
 The length of episodes in each stage is differently given: 200 episodes for the first stage and; 100 episodes for the second stage.